elifesciences/elife-alfred-formula/README.md

 - `/srv/builder` is the modern, open sourced builder.
 - `/usr/local/jenkins-scripts` contains miscellaneous scripts like `verifyjunitxml.py` that can be run without external dependencies.
 Nothing very interesting.
-- `/opt/elife-builder` is the old, closed source builder.
-- `/usr/local/old-builder-scripts` is a set of scripts that wrap the old builder to provide isolated access to tasks like `cmd`, but not to `aws_delete_stack` and other sensitive operations.

 ## Project conventions